C. Anandharamakrishnan: Legacy

-Anandharamakrishnan is known for his pioneering research works in the field of Food processing with special focus on Food Engineering, Food nanotechnology, Engineered human digestive systems and Food 3D printing.
-His works also spanned across inter-disciplinary fields such as food industry waste utilisation, food processing equipment design, novel food matrix development for drug delivery and functional foods.
+Dr. Anandharamakrishnan is known for his pioneering research works in the field of Food processing with special focus on Food Engineering, Food nanotechnology, Engineered human digestive systems and Food 3D printing.
+His works also spanned across inter-disciplinary fields such as food industry waste utilization, food processing equipment design, novel food matrix development for drug delivery and functional foods.

-Engineered human stomach and small intestinal system
+Engineered Human Stomach and Small Intestinal System

-Anandharamakrishnan has developed engineered human stomach and small intestine dynamic digestive system called ARK® to study the digestion and absorption behaviour of the foods in human stomach.
-This ARK® system is designed to study the particle breakdown and digestive pattern of the cooked white rice in our alimentary canal.
-This ARK® system simulates the physiological conditions of small intestine and records the level of absorption of micro nutrients and nanoformulated bioactive compounds present in foods.
+Dr. Anandharamakrishnan has developed engineered human stomach and small intestine dynamic digestive system called ARK^{®} to study the digestion and absorption behaviour of the foods in human stomach.
+This ARK^{®} system is designed to study the particle breakdown and digestive pattern of the cooked white rice in our alimentary canal.
+This ARK^{®} system simulates the physiological conditions of small intestine and records the level of absorption of micronutrients and nano-formulated bioactive compounds present in foods.
 This information is useful in the development of functional food and supplements.
 Recently, this ARK® system has been used to predict the glycemic response curve similar to that of in-vivo human blood glucose level.

-3D food printing
+3D/4D Food Printing

-Anandharamakrishnan's research contributions are transforming food processing sector through multidimensional (3D / 4D) food printing.
+Dr. Anandharamakrishnan's research contributions are transforming food processing sector through multidimensional (3D / 4D) food printing.
 He has custom built in-house designed 3D food printer which could print wide range of food materials from semi-solid paste to hydrogels.
 He is credited with India's first publication on 3D and 4D food printing.
 Some of the novel printed food products are: Designer 3D printed egg, Customized and personalized delivery of curcumin through spontaneous color transformation of sago constructs using 4D food printing technology, Fiber and protein enriched personalized 3D printed snack from indigenous millets, pulses, mushroom.
 His researches have been focused on efficient utilization of milling fractions of rice using 3D printing, 3D printed functional cookies from valorization of food waste, towards development of sustainable foods of future.
 Also to promote health through 3D printed probiotic snack to improve the gut health, 3D printed chicken nuggets – a customized snack with enrichment of dietary fiber to combat lifestyle disorders.
 Customized 3D printed biodegradable food package from agricultural biomass, suitable alternative for petroleum-based food packing materials is also accounted to his reach accomplishments.